mbrubeck/agate/README.md

 * [Cargo package][crates.io]
 * [Source code][source]

+## License

+Agate is free software, available under the Apache License version 2.0 or (at your option) the MIT licence, except for the code in the `tests` directory which is available under the GNU GPL version 3 or later.
+(The code in `tests` is not included in the packaged or precompiled versions of Agate.)

+See the `LICENSE-APACHE` and `LICENSE-MIT` files in this directory for details.

 ## Installation and Setup

 1. Get a binary for agate.
 You can use any of the below ways: